Multistep stochastic mirror descent for risk-averse convex stochastic programs based on extended polyhedral risk measures: Multistep Stochastic Mirror Descent

+Plugging \eqref{nlarge} into \eqref{lastmdmstep4} and rearranging the terms gives \eqref{ineqtwomd}. \end{proof} Proposition \ref{propmdmultistep2} gives an $O(1/N^{\rho/2(\rho-1)})$ upper bound for $\mathbb{E}\Big[ \Big|f(y_{{\tt{Steps}}+1})-f(x_*) \Big| \Big]$, which is tighter, since $\frac{1}{\beta}=\rho/2(\rho-1)>\frac{1}{2}$, than the upper bounds obtained in the previous sections in the convex case.
+When $\rho=2$, we obtain the rate $O(1/N)$ which is the best known convergence rate for stochastic methods for minimizing strongly convex functions; see \cite{ghadimilan}, \cite{nediclee}, \cite{rakhlinshamirsrid}.
 Finally, we provide a confidence interval for the optimal value of \eqref{defpbriskneutral}, obtained using the following multistep modified version of Algorithm 3 (a confidence interval can also be obtained for the optimal value of \eqref{defpbriskneutral} using a similar modified version of Algorithm 4):\\ \rule{\linewidth}{1pt} {\textbf{Algorithm 3': variant of Algorithm 3.}} Algorithm 3 with the following modification: for each step $t$, when Algorithm 2 is run for $N_{t}-1$ iterations, the proximal mapping used in \eqref{mdrecurrence} is now defined by replacing in \eqref{defprox} the set $X$ by $X \cap B(y_t, \frac{D_X}{2^{(t-1)/\rho}})$.\\ \rule{\linewidth}{1pt} \begin{prop} Let $y_{m+1}$ be the solution generated by Algorithm 3'.
 Assume that $f$ is uniformly convex, fix $\Theta>0$, and assume that $N_k$ is sufficiently large for $k=1,\ldots,m$, namely that

 with

 Then if Assumptions 1, 2, 3, 4, and 6 hold, we have

 \end{prop} \begin{proof} Let us fix $\Theta>0$.
 Denoting by $x_{\tau}, \tau=1,\ldots, N_m$, the last $N_m$ points generated by the algorithm and setting $f^{N_m}=\frac{1}{N_m} \sum_{\tau=1}^{N_m} f(x_\tau)$, following the proof of Proposition \ref{confidenceintervalRSA}, we have $\mathbb{P}\Big(\Big|g^{N_m}(y_m, \gamma^{m})-f^{N_m}\Big| >\Theta \frac{M_1}{\sqrt{N_m}}\Big) \leq 2 \exp\{-\frac{1}{4} \Theta^2 \}$.
 We now show that